 Clean Air Carolina and Medical Advocates for Healthy Air submitted comments to the New Hanover Planning Department and New Hanover County Commission urging them to prohibit heavy industrial facilities from locating near residential areas and schools.
 Read our comments >>

 Is there an air quality issue in your community or across the state that particularly concerns you?
-Would you like to write a letter to the editor or speak with a policymaker about it?
-Please refer to our Advocacy Manual, or get in touch with us.
-For issues involving health, please contact Medical Advocates for Healthy Air Manager Laura Wenzel at firstname.lastname@example.org.
-For general issues, or issues pertaining specifically to the Metrolina region, contact Clean Air Carolina Program Director Terry Lansdell at email@example.com.
+Get in touch with us.
+For issues involving health, please contact Medical Advocates for Healthy Air Manager Laura Wenzel at email@example.com.
+For general issues, or issues pertaining specifically to the Metrolina region, contact Clean Air Carolina Program Director Terry Lansdell at firstname.lastname@example.org.

 In partnership with Moms Clean Air Force and Mothers & Others for Clean Air, MAHA has developed trainings on working with the media and with state legislators.

 - How Does Government Work?
 In this webinar, we discuss the structure of our government and how it works.

 - Your Voice Matters!
 Ways You Can Advocate Learn important tips on communicating your story to your elected officials and other ways you can make a difference.

 - How to Talk with Elected Officials This video explores the advocacy tactic of meeting with policy makers.

 - Media Engagement This webinar discusses strategies on speaking with the press.